hcilab/wams/README.md

 [canvas-sequencer](https://www.npmjs.com/package/canvas-sequencer).

 ### <a id="server_update"></a>update(object, data) [\[server api\]](#server_api)
-Updates the object with the given data, then announces the changes to all clients. `object` can be either an item or a viewer.
+Updates the object with the given data, then announces the changes to all clients. `object` can be either an item or a view.

 ## <a id="handlers"></a>Handlers [\[top\]](#contents)
 Each of these handlers can be attached using the name listed below as the event name when calling `ws.on(event, handler)`.
-The first argument passed to any handler will be an object describing the viewer who initiated the event.
+The first argument passed to any handler will be an object describing the view who initiated the event.

 * [click](#handlers_click)
 * [drag](#handlers_drag)